Chady00/React-Forecast/README.md

 ![image](https://user-images.githubusercontent.com/84717550/219749898-e2a14723-d82b-4f29-bb8e-32bf411de887.png)

-The components return a div containers that hold multiple cards, each displaying the weather forecast for a different day.
+The components return a div container that hold multiple cards, each displaying the weather forecast for a different day.
 The card header shows the day of the week, and the body displays the weather description, weather icon, and the minimum and maximum temperature.